fudonglin/fudonglin.github.io/_posts/2025-07-04-transformer/2025-07-04-transformer.md

 ### Attention

 We have seen how Masked Multi-Head Attention effectively enables the autoregressive property, thereby significantly enhancing parallelization—a key limitation of RNNs.
 Now, let’s take a closer look at Multi-Head Attention itself and explore how it helps overcome the long-range dependency issue.
-This challenge arises in RNNs because the model relies solely on the final hidden state to encode the entire input sequence.
+This challenge arises in RNNs because the model relies solely on the last hidden state to encode all preceding words.

 #### Tokenization

 Before discussing Multi-Head Attention, we first need to understand tokenization.

-**Why do we need a Tokenizer?** The reason is that computers do not understand human language—they only process binary signals.
+**Why do we need a Tokenizer in the language model?** The reason is that computers do not understand human language—they only process binary signals.
 Therefore, we must convert human language into numerical representations that models can understand.
 In simple terms, a Tokenizer functions like a dictionary: each token (usually a word or subword) is mapped to a unique index and a learnable embedding, as shown in Figure 3.
-In practice, we often directly use pre-trained Tokenizers, such as those available from Hugging Face.

 ![tokenizer](https://github.com/fudonglin/fudonglin.github.io/blob/main/_posts/2025-07-04-transformer/tokenizer.png?raw=true)